 It was during this project, that I added most of the classes that my framework could use in helping to build a website.
 We had a few hiccups, here and there, but in overall, everything went very smoothly.
 Mostly, because I also added Twig to my framework for building the views.
 We both had some experience with it because we both had worked with Symfony already.

-While I had plans for the IT-Project (2018) for my framework, I eventually only used it for a temporary solution until the JAVA API was online for our project.
-During this project, I didn’t do too much work on my own framework, because I was working on an Angular 4 application for our project.
-Afterwards, during my internship, I was mostly working with Laravel, and so, I also hadn't time to improve my EasyMVC framework.
+While I had planned to use my framework during the IT-Project (2018), I eventually only used it for a temporary solution until the JAVA API was online for our project.
+During this project, I didn’t do too much work on my own framework, because I was working on an Angular 4 application.
+Afterwards, during my internship, I was only working with Laravel, and so, I also hadn't time to improve my EasyMVC framework.